joernb/react-scripts-with-ssr/README.md

 * Make the build scripts emit relative paths by providing `PUBLIC_URL` as environment variable with the value `.` during compile time or setting the `homepage` field in `package.json` to `.`.
 * If you need access to BASE_HREF in JavaScript, read it from `document.getElementsByTagName("base")[0].href;`.

-### Using runtime environment variables on the client
+### Environment variables

-`create-react-app` provides `process.env` on the client-side to access environment variables prefixed with REACT_APP and defined at **compile time**.
+`create-react-app` embeds environment variables prefixed with REACT_APP in the build during **compile time** and provides them with a simulated `process.env` object using Webpack's DefinePlugin.

+While embedding is necessary on the client-side, the ssr request handler runs in a Node.js context with real environment variables. `react-scripts-with-ssr` allows accessing external environment variables in the ssr request handler during **runtime**.
+However, all variables contained in the client-side build are also embedded into the ssr request handler as default values if they are not provided by the runtime environment.

-However, if you want to make your server's **runtime** environment variables available on the client-side, you can do this with a `clientEnv` variable:
+If you want to make your server's **runtime** environment variables available on the client-side, you can do this with a `clientEnv` variable:
 * Add a variable assignment script `<script>clientEnv=%CLIENT_ENV%</script>` to the head section in `public/index.html`.
-* Replace the placeholder in the ssr request handler with `.replace(/%CLIENT_ENV%/g, JSON.stringify({ FOO: 'bar' }))`.
+* Replace the placeholder in the ssr request handler with `.replace(/%CLIENT_ENV%/g, JSON.stringify({ FOO: process.env.FOO }))`.
 * Access the value on the client-side with `clientEnv.FOO`.
 * For TypeScript: Declare the global variable `declare const clientEnv: NodeJS.ProcessEnv;`.